 2. Gap Analysis & Skill Mapping

-4. Career Shift Possibilities
+4. Career Shift & Adjacent Role Discovery

-5. Actionable Career Planning
+5. Actionable Career Planning (90-Day Plan)

-6. Industry and Role Exploration
+6. Industry & Role Exploration

-Best Practices for Using These Prompts:
+Best Practices for Using These Prompts

 These prompts create a structure that helps you assess your present position, recognize growth areas, and build a plan that includes upskilling and networking, ultimately increasing the likelihood of successful career transitions.